Capricorn1/ipv6-router-scripts/opt/README.md

 This `dhcp6-server-configure.sh` script edits a templated version of the DHCP6 configuration file and writes out the result to the configured output path.
 It has WAN_IF and LAN_IF variables for the WAN and LAN interfaces, respectively.
 It also has variables indicating where to find the template and where to write the edited version.
 As the variables are currently set in the project, the template is read from `/opt/ipv6-configuration/kea-dhcp6.conf.template` and stored in `/etc/kea/kea-dhcp6.conf`.
 This script assumes that the DHCP6 server is the Kea DHCP6 server.
 The script will need to be modified if another DHCP server is used.

 The kea-dhcp6.conf.template file is the template that is edited into the kea-dhcp6.conf file.
 In my environment, nearly all IP addresses are handled by DHCP reservation.
-Whenever a new device is added or an existing one is removed/replaced, the `"reservations" ` section needs to be updated accordingly.
+Whenever a new device is added, or an existing one is removed/replaced, the `"reservations" ` section needs to be updated accordingly.
 The reservations in this example template are all by hardware (MAC) address (hw-address).
 For example, the entry below would assign the IPv6 address beginning with the current IPv6 subnet and ending with 500.

 ```
                 {